genomicsITER/NanoDJ/README.md

 NanoDJ is a Jupyter notebook integration of tools for simplified manipulation and assembly of DNA sequences produced by ONT devices.
 It integrates basecalling, read trimming and quality control, simulation and plotting routines with a variety of widely used aligners and assemblers, including procedures for hybrid assembly.

 NanoDJ is built as a Docker container that runs a Jupyter Lab instance.
-The user can work with ONT data using the notebooks that are provided or open a new Jupyter Lab session and run the icluded software packages.
+The user can work with ONT data using the notebooks that are provided or open a new Jupyter Lab session and run the included software packages.

 *NanoDJ has been tested using a clean Ubuntu virtual machine only with Docker v1.13.1 installed*